ViaMarcus/AdventOfCode2021/README.md

 Day 10 was completed without much ado.
 Here it was interesting to compare my solution with my friend, as we had quite different approaches to the problem.

+On day 14, I had not yet done day 11-13 to completion, but was enticed to start by my friend.
+I noticed quickly it was similar to the reproducing fish from day 6, and solved part 2 in a similar way, although not in Excel, after doing part 1 the naive way.